AlexTsybin/WeatherToday/README.md

 # WeatherToday
-Weather application, fetching data from Dark Spy
+Weather application which fetching data from Dark Spy